Brazil's Bolsonaro launches his own party in political gambit

-BRASILIA/SAO PAULO (Reuters) - Brazil’s far-right President Jair Bolsonaro launched a new political party on Thursday, the Alliance for Brazil (APB), under the banner of fighting graft and advancing Christian values, in a move that threatened to further fragment his base.
+BRASILIA/SAO PAULO (Reuters) - Brazil’s far-right President Jair Bolsonaro launched a new political party on Thursday, the Alliance for Brazil (APB), under the banner of fighting graft and advancing Christian values, a breakaway move that could fragment his base.

 Hundreds of excited supporters gathered at a Brasilia hotel to listen to Bolsonaro after he led the party’s first meeting, drawing up its statutes and appointing its executive committee — powers he lacked in the right-wing Social Liberal Party (PSL).